 Planning to implement a new commercial laundry facility or upgrade your current one?
-We understand that the design process can be a little complicated, so we’ve enlisted the help of our Sales Manager, Debbie Jones, who has put together some things to consider when it comes to your laundry room layout.
+We understand that the design process can be a little complicated, so we’ve enlisted the help of our Installation Manager, Mark Pettis, who has put together some things to consider when planning your laundry room layout.

 What is the ideal location for my laundry?

-The location is possibly one of the most important decisions to make when it comes to planning your laundry room layout.
-We recommend that clients consider ground-floor sites as the best option, as this will be better for installation and maintenance, as well as daily access for your team.
+The location is possibly one of the most important decisions when planning your laundry room layout.
+We recommend ground-floor sites as the best option, as this ensures a structurally sound base for the machines and minimises noise and vibration around the building, this will also facilitate installation and maintenance, as well as daily access for your team.

-Ideally, the laundry should be located away from the main entrance and any outdoor seating areas, or places such as offices or bedrooms.
-To manage infection control, it should also be a safe distance from kitchen or food preparation areas, ensuring that food and soiled linens do not share the same corridor.
+Ideally, the laundry should be located away from the main entrance and any outdoor seating areas, or places such as offices or bedrooms, so the noise from the machines doesn’t inconvenience residents or other staff members.
+To manage infection control, it should also be a safe distance from the kitchen or any food preparation areas, ensuring that food and soiled linens do not share the same corridor.

 Another important element to consider is ventilation.
-The laundry room should preferably have at least one external wall for tumble dryer exhaust ducts and to be able to bring fresh air in, without the need for expensive fan systems.
-This may then also make windows an option, letting in natural light, helping improve the working environment for your laundry team.
+The laundry room should preferably have at least one external wall for tumble dryer exhaust ducts and to bring fresh air in without the need for expensive fan systems.
+This may then also make windows an option, letting in natural light to improve the working environment for your laundry team.
+All tumble dryers have an air requirement which is often larger than you think so always check the manufactures instructions to ensure the right size vents are installed.

 What flooring is best?